Hauteclere/wsl2_walkthrough/readme.md

 Welcome!

-This document will guide you through the process of installing Windows Subsystem for Linux 2 for the CoderAcademy CCC course.
+This document will guide you through the process of installing Windows Subsystem for Linux 2.
 This guide was put together using Microsoft's official instructions for installing WSL, with some added tweaks from yours truly to make it easier to follow.

 Some things to keep in mind before we begin:

 * You only need to follow these instructions if you're using a Windows laptop.
 Mac users are lucky because they already have access to the resources we'll be installing WSL for, and anyway, the W in WSL stands for WINDOWS - there is no MSL!
-* It's ok to just follow these instructions by rote, if you don't understand what you're doing.
-Some of the steps outlined below might make a lot more sense after a few weeks' worth of coursework, and that's fine.
+* It's ok to just follow these instructions by rote, if you are using this as your first springboard into coding.
+Some of the steps outlined below might make a lot more sense after a few weeks' worth of experience, and that's fine.
 Just work through them for now and don't worry if you're feeling lost.
-All will be made clear. :) If you need help, reach out to the teaching team on Discord!
+All will be made clear. :) If you need help, reach out to the teaching team on Slack!

-Happy hacking, and see you in class!
+Happy hacking, and see you in the field!

 -- Oliver